-- Provide a User Name and Password with at least publisher privileges on ArcGIS Server.
+- Enter a User Name and Password with at least publisher privileges on ArcGIS Server.
 If you haven't set up users and roles for security, one option is to use the Primary Site Administrator account you defined when you created the site.
-Leave the check box checked to save the user name and password.
+Leave the checkbox checked to save the username and password.
 Then click Finish.

-- Optionally, in the Publish a Service window, provide a new name for the service.
+- Optionally, in the Publish a Service window, enter a new name for the service.
 Click Next.

 - The Service Editor displays.
 You'll use the Service Editor to choose what users can do with your cached map service, define your caching schema, and take fine-grained control of how the server will expose your service.
 Click the Caching tab.

-- On the Caching tab, choose to draw the map service Using tiles from a cache.
+- In the Caching tab, choose to draw the map service Using tiles from a cache.

 - In the Tiling Scheme drop-down list, choose ArcGIS Online / Bing Maps / Google Maps.

 - Examine the Estimated Cache Size.
 Then decrease (move left) the Maximum scale level slider on the Levels of Detail bar until the Estimated Cache Size is below 50 MB.
 This ensures an appropriate test cache size for this tutorial.